 the level of satisfaction with the quality of the services received

 These surveys will be distributed nationally through disability and parents’ groups.
+The surveys will ask the parents to identify which CDNT there child is seen by, though answering won’t be compulsory.
+This information will be used to combine survey, interview and focus group data for the 14 CDNTs sampled for analysis.
 We anticipate a high response rate so will keep the questionnaire short and contained.

 Interviews/focus groups

 A series of interviews and focus groups will be conducted with parents/guardians and children.
-Attempts will be made to include parents and children from across all nine CHOs.
+Attempts will be made to include parents and children from across all six RHAs.
 The one-on-one interviews will allow some case studies to be developed and may be more accessible for children with disabilities who find it difficult to participate in a group.

 10 one-on-one interviews and 3 focus groups of families of children with disabilities who have received CDNT services through PDS